wthirsh/wthirsh.github.io/README.md

-## Creating a Website to show your Final Project
+This page contains instructions on how to create a website to show your final project.

 ### How to copy this site as a template
 1. Create [a GitHub account](https://github.com/)